 Join CuraWest for Take Back Day

 If you or someone close to you has been using fentanyl or any other opioid narcotic, there is help available.
 At CuraWest we offer a multi-staged opioid addiction recovery program, beginning with a short stay in our medical detox and continuing with up to 3 weeks in our residential inpatient treatment center.
 When it comes to successfully overcoming fentanyl addiction, a short stay in a state-funded detox center is generally insufficient.
 In order for sobriety to be maintained, the mental and emotional implication of active addiction must be addressed — alone, physical stabilization is not enough.
-Once our clients have undergone a safe, pain-free opioid withdrawal they will begin implementing their personalized aftercare plans, which includes a seamless transition into a higher level of care.
+Once our clients have undergone a safe, comfortable opioid withdrawal they will begin implementing their personalized aftercare plans, which includes a seamless transition into a higher level of care.
 All you have to do is make the decision and reach out for help, and we will take care of the rest.
 Once you contact us you will be connected with an experienced Treatment Advisor who will guide you through our straightforward admissions process.
 We look forward to speaking with you and helping you get started on your personal recovery journey today.

 Reviewed for accuracy by: